drammock/eeg-phone-coding/pubs/manuscript/manuscript.md

 representation of phonological features was found [@EvansDavis2015].

+Moreover, in most studies of how speech sounds are represented in the brain, the choice of which features to investigate (and which
+\del{sounds}\add{stimuli} to use in \del{representing}\add{studying} them)
+\del{is often non-standard from the point of view of phonological theory}
+\add{rarely incorporates information about which sounds pattern together in speech, and thus rarely provides evidence for or against any particular phonological theory}.
-Moreover, in most studies of how speech sounds are represented in the brain, the choice of which features to investigate (and which sounds to use in representing them) is often non-standard from the point of view of phonological theory.
-For example, one recent study [@ArsenaultBuchsbaum2015] grouped the English consonants into five place of articulation “features” (labial, dental, alveolar, palatoalveolar, and velar); in contrast, a typical phonological analysis of English would treat the dental, alveolar, and palatoalveolar consonants as members of a single class of “coronal” consonants, with differences between dental \ipa{/θ ð/}, alveolar \ipa{/s z/}, and palatoalveolar \ipa{/ʃ ʒ/} fricatives encoded through features such as “strident” (which groups \ipa{/s z ʃ ʒ/} together) or “distributed” [which groups \ipa{/θ ð ʃ ʒ/} together; @Hayes2009].
-Consequently, encoding the dental, alveolar, and palatoalveolar sounds as completely disjoint sets ignores the fact that those sounds tend to pattern together in speech, and fails to test the relationship between the neural representation of phonemes and phonological models of structured relationships among phonemes.
+For example, one recent study [@ArsenaultBuchsbaum2015] grouped the English consonants into five place of articulation “features” (labial, dental, alveolar, palatoalveolar, and velar); in contrast, a typical phonological analysis of English would treat the dental, alveolar, and palatoalveolar consonants as members of a single class of “coronal” consonants, with differences between dental \ipa{/θ ð/}, alveolar \ipa{/s z/}, and palatoalveolar \ipa{/ʃ ʒ/} fricatives encoded \del{through}\add{with additional} features such as
+“strident” (which groups \ipa{/s z ʃ ʒ/} together) or “distributed” [which groups \ipa{/θ ð ʃ ʒ/} together; @Hayes2009]. \del{Consequently, encoding}
+\add{By ignoring those patterns and treating} the dental, alveolar, and palatoalveolar sounds as completely disjoint sets\add{, such studies fail}\del{ignores the fact that those sounds tend to pattern together in speech, and fails} to test the relationship between the neural representation of phonemes and phonological models of structured relationships among phonemes.